-- First, we get paid by getting a percentage, a very nice percentage at that, of programs or nutritionals that people purchase from us.
+- First, we get paid by getting a percentage – a very nice percentage at that – of fitness programs or nutritionals that people purchase from us.

 Still concerned about the “Pyramid Scheme” thing?
 You can easily tell if something is a pyramid scheme.
-Ask yourself, is there a product or a service that is being sold?
+Ask yourself this question: is there a product or a service that is being sold?
 If the answer is no, then it is clearly a pyramid scheme.
 These days there is no hiding, especially with the proliferation of social media.
 Visit the Better Business Bureau and see how they are rated.
 Google it!
-YouTube Beachbody scam!
+YouTube Beachbody scam.

-Beachbody does over half a billion dollars in sales annually.
-Sure, you may find one or two people who are upset, but there are 150,000 Beachbody coaches.
+Beachbody is a billion dollar year company.
+Sure, you may find one or two people who are upset, but there are 350,000+ Beachbody Coaches.
 If only a few people are turned off, that stands as pretty good odds that Beachbody is a reputable business.
-Finally, talk to other Beachbody coaches.
+Finally, talk to other Beachbody Coaches.
 Ask them all kinds of questions!
-Ask if they are earning money; ask them how they are earning money?
+Ask if they are earning money.
+Ask them how they are earning money.
 Is it because they are just signing people up or is there an actual product and service being delivered?